DhimanGhosh/homelab_os/README.md

-# Raspi Homelab Python Framework v2 Hardened
+# Raspi Homelab Python Framework

 This is a production-grade Python-based homelab framework designed for Raspberry Pi.